netham45/screamrouter/Readme/ui.md

 1. Look for the dark mode toggle in the app's settings or menu.
 2. Click to switch between light and dark themes.

+### Favorites

+The Favorites feature allows you to bookmark your most-used sources, sinks, or routes for quick access.
+To add an item to your favorites:

+1. Look for the star icon next to the item you want to favorite.
+2. Click the star to add it to your favorites.
+3. Access your favorites from the dedicated Favorites section for easy management.

 ## Layout and Responsive Design

 ScreamRouter adapts to your device:
 - On desktop: See all sections at once for easy management, as shown in the dashboard image.
 - On mobile: Collapsible sections keep things tidy on smaller screens.

+## Keyboard Shortcuts

+ScreamRouter supports various keyboard shortcuts to enhance your productivity:

+- Space: Play/Pause the active source
+- Left/Right Arrow: Previous/Next track (if supported by the source)
+- Up/Down Arrow: Adjust volume
+- M: Mute/Unmute
+- H: Cycle through visualizer styles (when visualizer is in focus)

+For a complete list of keyboard shortcuts, refer to the settings menu in the application.

 ## Troubleshooting

 If you run into issues:

-1. Try refreshing your browser.
+1. Try refreshing your browser or reloading the ScreamRouter application.
-2. Clear your browser cache and reload.
+2. Clear your browser cache and cookies, then reload the page.
-3. Check your internet connection.
+3. Check your internet connection and ensure ScreamRouter server is running.
-4. Make sure all your audio devices are properly connected and powered on.
+4. Verify that all your audio devices are properly connected and powered on.
+5. Check the status indicators on sources and sinks to ensure they're online and configured correctly.
+6. If you're having issues with a specific route, try disabling and re-enabling it.
+7. For VNC-related issues, ensure your VNC server is running and accessible.
+8. If audio quality is poor, check your network conditions and adjust buffer settings if necessary.
+9. Consult the error logs in the application settings for more detailed information about any issues.
-5. If problems persist, check our troubleshooting guide or contact support.
+10. If problems persist, check our troubleshooting guide in the main documentation or contact support.

 For more information about ScreamRouter and its features, please refer to the [main README](../README.md) and other documentation files in the Readme directory.